Get 44% Off. Only $8.33/mo

 The key to cardio is finding something that you enjoy.

-What kind of fun activities did you do to burn off all that child-given energy?
+Think back to when you were a kid, what kind of fun activities did you do to burn off all that child-given energy?

-If your goal is fat loss but you hate cardio, do more of that activity!
+If your goal is fat loss, but you hate cardio, do more of that activity.

 Seriously, try focusing on getting back to your inner child.

-How Many Calories Does Cardio Burn?
+How Many Calories Do Each Cardio Machine Burn?

 Note: another post showed a 150 pound person would burn approximately 680 calories in an hour, or 340 calories in 30 minutes, on the stair climber.